-Bye-law 3: Election of President, Vice President, Officers of the Association and Chairs of Council Committees, Regional and Special Group Representatives and Local Representatives
+Bye-law 3: Election of President, Vice President, Officers of the Association and Chairs of Council Committees, Regional, Role and Sector Representatives and Local Representatives

-1 Election of Vice President

-- 1.1 The Vice President is elected by Council from within its membership.
-All members of Council, including co-opted members are entitled to vote. - 1.2 Candidates for Vice President require to be nominated and seconded by Full Members of Council. - 1.3 When there is more than one nomination all candidates are entitled to produce an election statement of no more than 500 words and address February Council in a hustings meeting for five minutes. - 1.4 Ballot papers will be circulated by post from the Association's headquarters with a pre-paid return envelope.
+- 1 Election of Vice President - 1.1 The Vice President is elected by Council from within its membership.
+All members of Council, including co-opted members are entitled to vote. - 1.2 Candidates for Vice President require to be nominated and seconded by Full Members of Council. - 1.3 When there is more than one nomination all candidates are entitled to produce an election statement of no more than 500 words and address a meeting of Council in a hustings meeting for five minutes. - 1.4 Ballot papers will be circulated by post from the Association's headquarters with a pre-paid return envelope.
 A minimum period of ten working days is allowed for the return of ballot papers. - 1.5 Counting of ballot papers will take place in the Association's headquarters and observed by at least three members of the ASCL Leadership Group.
-Candidates are entitled to attend the count or to nominate a representative to attend in their place. - 1.6 Candidates will be informed of the outcome of the election by the General Secretary, who will subsequently inform Council and then the membership. - 1.7 The bye-law does not prevent co-option of the Vice President pursuant to Rule 11.11.
+Candidates are entitled to attend the count or to nominate a representative to attend in their place. - 1.6 Candidates will be informed of the outcome of the election by the General Secretary, who will subsequently inform Council and then the membership.